Type and hit ENTER

 My favourite thing?

-I’ll leave you to decide whether or not Saskatoon Berry is purple (and find out what a Saskatoon is – I have one in my garden so I’m cheating).
+I’ll leave you to decide whether or not Saskatoon Berry is purple.
+(And find out what a Saskatoon is – I have one in my garden so I’m cheating).

 Lightweight but still waterproof

-Some of the best seam taping I’ve seen.
+It also has some of the best seam taping I’ve seen.

 And you get all of this for a weight of just 320g and the pack size of a 2-litre water bottle.